 Overland Travel Resources

 Do you want to know how to get around a certain country via train or overland?
-Rome2rio will tell you!
+Seat61 will tell you!
 I recommend it because it has an incredibly comprehensive guide which is full of information on train and overland travel around the world.

 If you want to save money then, these are your best bets.
 Long-distance buses generally have air conditioning, reading lights, adjustable seats, and free wifi.
 In Laos intercity buses, there were none of the facilities mentioned above but a double sleeping bed inside the bus!
-Australia’s national coach operator, the Greyhound, offers hop-on-hop-off passes for popular routes, short trip passes, and flexible passes based on the number of kilometers you wish to travel.
+Australia’s national coach operator, the Greyhound, offers to hop on hop off passes for popular routes, short trip passes and flexible passes based on the number of kilometres you wish to travel.

-I find Train travel is a convenient, affordable, and scenic way to explore Australia.
-TrainLink runs services between Sydney and the regional centers of New South Wales and along Australia’s east coast to Melbourne, Brisbane, and Canberra.
+I find Train travel is a convenient, affordable and scenic way to explore Australia.
+TrainLink runs services between Sydney and the regional centres of New South Wales and along Australia’s east coast to Melbourne, Brisbane, and Canberra.
 There are also spectacular rail journeys such as The Ghan and Indian Pacific, which sweep across the continent, offering comfort and a sense of nostalgic slow adventure.

 There is no booking fee here!
-One of the reasons why I used it and recommend booking trains while traveling in the UK.
+One of the reasons why I used it and recommend to book trains while traveling in the UK.

 If you are tired of not well-made backpacks.
-Consider this one.
+Consider Osprey Sojourn.
 It is so strong and sturdy, yet not too heavy.
-I love how this has two entrances & raincoat pocket at the bottom.
-And I used this bag for 5 years & again bought a new one this year.
-Mountain Design sponsor me lol I like using this for short but also my long-term year-long trips.
+I love how this works as a backpack but if need as a rolling suitcase as well.
+I like to use this for my long term years long trips.

 Have you ever been to a hostel or accommodation where there is no safe?
-Now, you can put your belongings in here and lock them to the strongest thing in your room (pipes are best, but use whatever you have).
+Now, you can put your belongings in here and lock it to the strongest thing in your room (pipes are best, but use whatever you have).
 Use it with a quality combination lock so you don’t have to worry about losing the key.

 You will be amazed how these packing cubes will help you fit in more than you thought you could and take you from squashing everything in your backpack to organized and efficient packing.
 I use the flat Spacepak for dresses and larger items.
 The eBags ones are long and narrow and I use one for tops, one for bottoms, and one for underwear, bras, bathing suits, and socks.

-These are so lightweight, I recommend them to all travelers of all genders.
+These are so lightweight, I recommend it to all the travellers of all genders.
 If you are endangered, trapped under something, lost or isolated in the remote areas, sea or deep in the forest or mountain high; a loud whistle brings attention.
 Hopefully loud enough to alert people to your location.